MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **[Event Hub](https://azure.microsoft.com/services/event-hubs/)**: A pipeline that transfers events from services to Azure Data Explorer.
 For more information, see [Ingest data from Event Hub into Azure Data Explorer](ingest-data-event-hub.md).

-* **[IoT Hub](https://azure.microsoft.com/services/iot-hub/)**: A pipeline use for the transfer of data from supported IoT devices to Azure Data Explorer.
+* **[IoT Hub](https://azure.microsoft.com/services/iot-hub/)**: A pipeline that is used for the transfer of data from supported IoT devices to Azure Data Explorer.
 For more information, see [Ingest from IoT Hub](ingest-data-iot-hub.md).

 ### Ingestion using connectors and plugins